SoCalChristina/feedreader/README.md

 Requirements
 ===========
-Jasmine version 2.1.2 is used in this project. (https://github.com/jasmine/jasmine/releases/tag/v2.2.1)-- A web browser--
+Jasmine version 2.1.2 is used in this project. (https://github.com/jasmine/jasmine/releases/tag/v2.2.1)

+A web browser

 Dev tools

 Instructions